enriquedevs/DE-101-Practices/Practices/session_10_Fundamentals/README.md

         upload_to_snowflake(connection, df, "products")
 ```

+# Conclusion

+As you can see, we created a CDC (Change Data Capture) that keeps the data from description,
+price and stock. this, just by using the "valid_for_year". but if the name of the product changes
+we wouldn't be able to know or track it.

 # HOMEWORK TIME !!!

 at this moment this whole script is able to produce a simple CDC in case that anything but the name of the product changes.